 “I was always a tomboy,” Schechter told me, “so in a sense I’ve always felt like a human who happens to be female.
 It could be how I was raised, or the community I was in, but I was never made to think that I was any different from anyone else.”
 Schechter had mentors who didn’t see her gender as limiting – mentors who included one of the single most influential and important metal bassists in history.

 But Schechter realises her experience isn’t everyone’s.
 Though being a woman wasn’t an issue at first, she said, over time, “I started recognising that there were these predisposed roles that, oh, well, girls are the bassist, or girls are the singers.
 I’ve definitely experienced some of the things that people talk about; people presume you don’t know how to use your amplifier, or that you don’t understand basic electronics.”

 St Vincent.
 (Reuters)

-Reyna of She Shreds points out that these assumptions can affect women musicians in a number of ways.
+She Shreds points out that these assumptions can affect women musicians in a number of ways.
 “Most guitar magazines, she told me, barely acknowledge women as readers or performers.
 “Instead,” she said, in magazines like Guitar World, “it’s always a woman holding a guitar half-naked or overtly sexualised, and it isn’t matched with an article talking about her talent, or that she’s a musician.”

 Reyna added that the stereotype that women don’t play guitar can make it difficult to recognise women musicians even when they’re massively successful.
 “I’m thinking of Amy Winehouse,” Reyna said.
 “She began as a jazz guitarist and singer.
 And to me that was eye-opening, just to know that someone like Amy Winehouse who was seen as this amazing singer also recorded half of the guitar parts on her album.”
 Female musicians are erased or forgotten; how many histories credit 1930s gospel star †Rosetta Tharpe with inventing rock guitar?